-But, an assembly drawing that represents a machine or component to be manufactured and used in industry, transportation, heavy construction, aerospace or other similar applications must be accurate!
+But, general assembly drawings that represent a machine or component to be manufactured and used in industry, transportation, heavy construction, aerospace or other similar applications must be accurate!
 Lives can be at stake.
 Millions of dollars can be on the line.
 The assembly drawing must represent the form, fit and function of a product.
 It must verify how that product is put together.
 And, often, it must be simulated in a virtual model and tested via FEA in order to determine that the end product will work as it should.

 When you develop assembly drawings from 3D models, you link together a group of solid parts, bringing them together into a collection of joining components to create a single product.
 This virtual arrangement allows the designer to examine interfaces between parts and to look for interferences.
 By adding material, color, and lighting, the designer can also view the actual appearance.